simonedambrogio/RMSNorm.jl/README.md

 # RMSNorm.jl

-A Julia implementation of Root Mean Square Layer Normalization (RMSNorm) as described in ["Root Mean Square Layer Normalization"](https://arxiv.org/abs/1910.07467) by Zhang and Sennrich (2019).
+A Lux.jl neural network layer implementing Root Mean Square Layer Normalization (RMSNorm) as described in ["Root Mean Square Layer Normalization"](https://arxiv.org/abs/1910.07467) by Zhang and Sennrich (2019).

 ## Overview

 RMSNorm is a simplified variant of Layer Normalization that only normalizes by the root mean square, without centering.
 This makes it computationally more efficient while maintaining similar performance to LayerNorm in many applications.
+This implementation is built as a layer for the [Lux.jl](https://github.com/LuxDL/Lux.jl) deep learning framework.

 The normalization is computed as: